SeldonIO/mlgraph/docs/knative-impl.md

 ![knative-merge](./knative-merge.png)

+Notes:

-The challenge is for any such component to know when all events for a single request have reached it so that it can do its merge processing and emit a final event.
+  * The challenge is for any such component to know when all events for a single request have reached it so that it can do its merge processing and emit a final event.
+This means the merge server needs to be stateful as multiple requests may need to arrive to the server before it can emit a merged result.
+Can KNative provide "sticky" routing to Subcription servers to handle this?

 ## Questions